 Only we can do that.
 We can fill up our own tanks by understanding there is nothing wrong with us.
 We are perfect because this is how nature made us and everything in nature is perfect.

-The realization of this might be called enlightenment.
-Everyone can attain it, but not many do.
-And even if they do, maintaining that state of realization is challenging because everything in the human world seems to be designed to remind you of your lacking.
+The realization is hard to remember and maintain because everything in the human world seems to be designed to remind you of your lacking.

 Nature helps us to get started with that realization because no matter where we look we are reminded of that perfection.
 So many people report feeling consoled when they are in nature.
 They say they feel welcome.
 That there is no bad hair day in nature.